How can I migrate eCommerce product data from WooCommerce to Hygraph using Claude Code and MCP?

 Features & Capabilities

-What APIs does Hygraph offer for content management and migration?
+What APIs does Hygraph provide for content management and migration?

-Hygraph provides multiple APIs, including a high-performance GraphQL Content API for querying and manipulating content, a Management API for project structure, an Asset Upload API, and the MCP Server API for secure AI assistant integration.
+Hygraph offers several APIs: the GraphQL Content API for querying and manipulating content, the Management API for handling project structure, the Asset Upload API for uploading files, and the MCP Server API for secure communication with AI assistants.
+Each API is optimized for specific use cases, such as high-performance content delivery or automated schema management.
+Note: The MCP API does not support deleting or unpublishing operations.
 See API Reference.

-What are the key features of Hygraph for eCommerce and content teams?
+What are the main limitations of using Hygraph MCP for eCommerce data migration?

 Security & Compliance